dyzhao1011/Tic-Tac_Toe/README.md

 # Tic-Tac_Toe
-A simple Tic-Tac-Toe game played on the terminal
+A simple Tic-Tac-Toe game played on the terminal.